 • Consider options and make decisions

-Students explore options by using web resources, talking with people working in fields of interests, and testing out options by engaging in part-time work or internships in an area of interest.
-CES career research resources include: a network of 2700 Puget Sound alumni, internship and part-time job databases, career resource library, social media and web resources, along with individual and drop-in advising appointments to help students process what they’re learning.
+Students explore options by using web resources, talking with people working in fields of interest, and testing out options by engaging in part-time work or internships in an area of interest.
+CES career research resources include: a network of Puget Sound alumni, internship and part-time job databases, career resource library, social media and web resources, along with individual and drop-in advising appointments to help students process what they’re learning.

 Act (Do Something)